crate/cratedb-guide/docs/integrate/opentelemetry/index.md

 :::{rubric} About
 :::

-[OpenTelemetry] is an open-source observability framework and toolkit designed to facilitate the export and collection of telemetry data such as traces, metrics, and logs.
+[OpenTelemetry] (OTel) is an open-source observability framework and toolkit designed to facilitate the export and collection of telemetry data such as traces, metrics, and logs.

 OpenTelemetry provides a unified framework and the APIs/SDKs to instrument applications, allowing for the use of a single standard across different